OttScott/JoystickGremlinr13/test/integration/README.md

 # Objective

-To test the interplay of action plugins using `IntermediateOutput` to feed inputs and check outputs.
+To test the interplay of action plugins using the `LogicalDevice` system to feed inputs and check outputs.

 ## Ability to run quickly, and on GitHub actions.

-By using only `IntermediateOutput` device for inputs and outputs, the tests can be run quickly, and on GitHub actions where we do not install vJoy. `DirectInput` is also bypassed.
+By using only the `LogicalDevice` system for inputs and outputs, the tests can be run quickly, and on GitHub actions where we do not install vJoy.
+`DirectInput` is also bypassed thus not requiring physical hardware access.

 # How it works